laravel/docs/billing.md

 <a name="cancelling-a-subscription"></a>
 ## Cancelling A Subscription

-Cancelling a subscription is a walk in the park:
+To cancel a subscription, simply call the `cancel` method on the user's subscription:

 	$user->subscription()->cancel();

-When a subscription is cancelled, Cashier will automatically set the `subscription_ends_at` column on your database.
+When a subscription is cancelled, Cashier will automatically set the `subscription_ends_at` column in your database.
 This column is used to know when the `subscribed` method should begin returning `false`.
 For example, if a customer cancels a subscription on March 1st, but the subscription was not scheduled to end until March 5th, the `subscribed` method will continue to return `true` until March 5th.

 <a name="resuming-a-subscription"></a>
 ## Resuming A Subscription